greeneg/MigrationTools/README.md

 # MigrationTools

 Migrate a machine's NSS configuration to LDAP

+This code is forked from the MigrationTools sources found [here](https://www.padl.com/OSS/MigrationTools.html).

+These tools have been rewritten for modern Perl conventions.
+Older technologies that cannot be tested against have been removed, specifically NIS+ and NetInfo.

+Additionally, offline support has been removed, as ldif2ldbm is no longer part of the OpenLDAP releases.

+---

-THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT EXPRESS OR IMPLIED WARRANTY AND WITHOUT SUPPORT.
+<b>THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT EXPRESS OR IMPLIED WARRANTY OR
+SUPPORT.</b>

 These tools are freely redistributable according to the license included with the source files.
 They may be bundled with LDAP/NIS migration products.
 See RFC 2307 for more information.

+## Requirements

+These tools require a UNIX or UNIX-like host to run on, and must have the following tools installed to run correctly:

+* Perl, version 5.24 or greater
+* OpenLDAP tools

 You need perl to run these.